virtser/octopress/source/_posts/2013-06-06-etoro-openbook-seo.markdown

 All the credits for the presentation goes to Omry Hay, for design to [Gal Segal](http://gal-segal.net) & Shlomi Shemesh and for implementation to Shomi Shemesh, the one and only!

+P.S.
+If you are interested we can open source this Node.js SEO solution.
+Let me know in comments.

 [Openbook]: https://openbook.etoro.com